adrianmrit/quickie/docs/source/introduction.rst

 .. code-block:: bash

-    eval "$(register-python-argcomplete qck)"
+    eval "$(register-python-argcomplete qk)"

-This will enable auto completion for the `qck` command.
-If you have a global installation, you can enable auto completion for the `qckg` command as well:
+This will enable auto completion for the `qk` command.
+If you have a global installation, you can enable auto completion for the `qkg` command as well:

 .. code-block:: bash

-    eval "$(register-python-argcomplete qckg)"
+    eval "$(register-python-argcomplete qkg)"

-You can also call ``qck --autocomplete bash`` or ``qck --autocomplete zsh`` for instructions on how to enable auto completion for your shell.
+You can also call ``qk --autocomplete bash`` or ``qk --autocomplete zsh`` for instructions on how to enable auto completion for your shell.

 Quick(ie)start